Joon-Hyun-Park/BOOST_Bayesian_Optimization/README.md

 ## Dataset Citation

-When using for Benchmark datasets, please cite the following authors for sharing their datasets.
+When using the benchmark datasets, please cite the following works.

 HPO-B